-Service charge income and costs are recognised Service charge income and costs are recognised on an accruals basis.
+Service charge income and costs are recognised on an accruals basis.
 The Group operates both fixed and variable service charges on a scheme by scheme basis in full consultation with residents.
 Where variable service charges are used the charges will include an allowance for the surplus or deficit from prior years, with the surplus being returned to residents by a reduced charge and a deficit being recovered by a higher charge.